Anne-Wangary/IMDb-Movies-Analysis/README.md

 # IMDb-Movies-Analysis
-An analysis of IMDb Movies, findings and insights
+An analysis of IMDb Movies, findings and insights using excel.